ronnytorresmtz/aws-codedeploy-configuration/README.md

-AWS CODEDEPLOY EXAMPLE
+#AWS CODEDEPLOY EXAMPLE

+---

-Step 1: Files to Store in the GitHub Repository
+##Step 1: Files to Store in the GitHub Repository

     The file appspec.yaml contains the instructions to transfer files from GitHub Source to AWS EC2 Destination.

     The script directy contains some .sh files with some commands to execute before or after the file transfer action.

     The file appspec.yalm and the script directoy and its files should be store in the Github Repository at the root level.

-Step 2:  AWS permission configuracion
+##Step 2:  AWS permission configuracion

-a) Go to the IAM Management Console.
+  ###Go to the IAM Management Console and Create 2 roles:

-b) Create two roles

     1) Role Name: CodeDeploy with the Policy Name: AWSCodeDeployRole add in the Trush Relationship this code: